swiftlang/swift-evolution/proposals/0104-improved-integers.md

 This protocol adds 4 new initializers.
-One of them allows to create integers from floating point numbers, if the value is representable exactly, others support construction from instances of any type conforming to `Integer`, using different strategies:
+One of them allows to create integers from floating point numbers, if the value is representable exactly, others support construction from instances of any type conforming to `BinaryInteger`, using different strategies:

   - Initialze `Self` with the value, provided that the value is representable.